cropsini2137/HR-Data-Analytics/README.md

 - **Pandas 🐼🐼** - for data manipulation and analysis,
 - **NumPy 🔢** - for numerical operations,
 - **Matplotlib and Seaborn 📈📊** - for data visualization,
-- **Scikit-learn 🔬** - for implementing clustering algorithms and evaluation metrics,
+- **Scikit-learn & Scipy 🔬** - for implementing clustering algorithms and evaluation metrics,
 - **VS Code 👨🏻‍💻** - code development and version control integration.

 The dataset contains survey responses from individuals about their skills and competencies.
 It includes the following key columns: